jclouds/jclouds-site/guides/karaf.md

 ---
 layout: page
 title: "Apache Karaf: Getting Started Guide"
+permalink: /guides/karaf/
 ---

 ## Introduction

 [Apache Karaf](http://karaf.apache.org) is an OSGi runtime that runs on top of most OSGi containers like [Apache Felix](http://felix.apache.org) and
 [Eclipse Equinox](http://www.eclipse.org/equinox/).  jclouds provides easy integration with Apache Karaf by leveraging the Karaf _"Feature"_ concept.

 This section will describe how to install jclouds on Apache Karaf and run some examples that demonstrate the power of jclouds in a dynamic environment such as Karaf.

 jclouds provides the following Karaf "features":